-Except as otherwise provided in the “Resignation” section of this handbook, at the time of termination of employment, the College pays employees accumulated, but unused, vacation leave not to exceed the equivalent of one year’s accrual.
+Except as otherwise provided in the “Resignation” section of this handbook, at the time of termination of employment, the College pays employees accumulated, but unused, vacation leave not to exceed the equivalent of two weeks.
 In addition, any payment due for “Waiver of Medical Benefits” will be included.

 Once an employee has given notice, vacation, sick or personal leave will not be granted without approval from HR.
 The employee is expected to report to work during this period to aid the office in transition unless there is a compelling reason for paid time off to be taken.
 Any sick or personal time that is taken during the notice period will be deducted from the accrued but unused vacation payout upon termination.

-If proper written notice has been given in a timely manner, the employee will receive a lump-sum payment for accrued but unused vacation leave upon termination.
+If proper written notice has been given in a timely manner, the employee will receive a lump-sum payment for a maximum of two weeks of accrued but unused vacation leave upon termination.
 This amount cannot exceed the amount of vacation the individual is eligible to accrue in a given year.
 If less than 2 weeks notice is given, this payment is forfeited.
 No other payments for accrued leave(s) of any kind are made after resignation or termination.

 The individual should be directed by the supervisor to make an appointment with the Human Resources Department for an exit interview upon notice of resignation.